Factors That Shape Decisions and Three Approaches

 Past experiences

-Past experience is the most influential factor for most decision makers.
+For many decision makers, past experience is the most powerful of these factors.
 It is also the most invisible.
 A school head who hired the wrong deputy three years ago will be cautious in her next deputy hire.
 The caution is appropriate but can also tip into over-caution: she may pass over a strong candidate because of fears tied to the previous mistake.

 A useful self-check: when deciding, ask which past experience is shaping the current decision.
 Sometimes the past is highly relevant.
 Sometimes it is not, and the past is interfering.
 Naming it lets the decider decide whether to use it.